hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/022_dhyana_and_samadhi.md

 In order to reach the superconscious state in a scientific manner it is necessary to pass through the various steps of Raja-Yoga I have been teaching.
-After Pratyâhâra and Dhâranâ, we come to Dhyâna, meditation.
+After Pratyāhāra and Dhāranā, we come to Dhyāna, meditation.
 When the mind has been trained to remain fixed on a certain internal or external location, there comes to it the power of flowing in an unbroken current, as it were, towards that point.
 This state is called Dhyana.